Snorkeling Coffins Patch - The Donut & The Stake

-We visited two, and most boat companies will take you to two or three spots.
+We visited two, The Donut and The Stake, and most boat companies will take you to two or three spots.
+Sometimes companies refer to this trip as the Stake, because of a steel post sticking out of the water at an angle.

 Like many of the reefs around this part of the Florida Keys, this location was named for a shipwreck (supposedly a ship carrying coffins).

-The Ddonut is just that, a round donut mound of rocks that sits in a bit deeper water, which makes it a better spot for divers than snorkelers.
+The Donut is just that, a round donut mound of rocks that sits in a bit deeper water, which makes it a better spot for divers than snorkelers.

 Still, we enjoyed this spot, and it is pretty interesting for snorkelers mainly for the abundance of beautiful sponges present here.